topolvm/topolvm/docs/proposals/multiple-volumegroups.md

     volume-group: hdd-vg
 ```

-If the name of device class in StorageClass Resources and ephemeral inline volums is empty,
+If the name of device class in StorageClass Resources is empty,
 `lvmd` will use the default device class.
+`lvmd` always uses the default device class for ephemeral inline volumes.

 ### Upgrade / Downgrade Strategy